 A wide range of close combat weapons and weaponry were used in medieval European warfare.

 This was primarily because decisive fighting in nearly all medieval battles took place at close quarters.
 Consequently, a common infantry or cavalryman usually carried a number of weapons meant to aid him in close combat.

-These ranged from different types of swords, close-combat spears, daggers, axes meant to range in close distance and a number of other weapons.
+These ranged from different types of swords, close-combat spears, daggers, axes meant to range in close distance, and a number of other weapons.

 The Falchion was a close combat sword wielded during the medieval period.
 The use of falchion became popular in the 13th century and continued until the 16th century.

 The falchion was characterized by its unique single-edged blade which often culminated in a curved end.
 This type of sword was an effective close combat weapon and usually featured a blade measuring between 30 and 35 inches.

 A Misericorde was a unique close combat weapon that was used in medieval Europe.
 Being essentially a long and narrow knife, the misericorde was not used in direct combat until the opponent of a knight was fatally wounded.

 Once a knight was fatally wounded, the opponent would use the misericorde to help him reach a quick death.
 The blade of a misericorde was very thin which allowed it to pierce through the tiny gaps in a knight’s armor.

 Because of such precision needed in wielding and piercing a misericorde into the victim’s body, it was nearly never used as a primary weapon of combat.

-This type of sword came into use in Eastern Europe, especially in Hungary, Kievan Rus and Polish territories sometime in the 14th century.
+This type of sword came into use in Eastern Europe, especially in Hungary, Kievan Rus, and Polish territories sometime in the 14th century.
 The design of a szabla comprised of a thin and sharp single-edged blade that curved significantly towards the top.

 This type of close-combat weapon was adopted by Eastern European regions in the 15th century as the importance of light cavalry began to be felt.
 The use of szabla continued into the pre-modern and then the modern period.

 The Knightly sword was one of the most frequently used close combat weapons on medieval European battlefields.
 As the name suggests, this type of sword was typically carried by the knights and used as a primary weapon in close combat situations.

-The design of a knightly sword comprised of a long and straight double-edged blade which measured nearly 28 to 31 inches in length.
+The design of a knightly sword comprised of a long and straight double-edged blade that measured nearly 28 to 31 inches in length.
 It was designed to enable single-handed use so that a knight could hold up his shield with the other hand.

 The original knightly sword evolved from the swords wielded by the Vikings.